 An imposing feature on the ship is the large satellite dome, part of the high-bandwidth satellite communications system that allows explorers ashore to participate in the expedition.
 The satellite telemetry system is designed to provide data at rates up to 21 Mb/s (megabytes per second) from the ship to the shore and up to 4 Mb/s from shore back to the ship.
 This capability is required to support full transmission of the high-definition video from both the ROVs and from auxiliary cameras on the ship.

-Exploration Command Centers ashore include the “Inner Space Center” at the University of Rhode Island; the Joint Hydrography Center at the University of New Hampshire; Mystic Aquarium and the Institute for Exploration in Mystic, Conneticut; NOAA’s Pacific Marine Environmental Lab in Seattle, Washington; NOAA’s Science Center in Silver Spring, Maryland; and at the National Coastal Data Development Center at the Stennis Space Center in Stennis, Mississippi.
+Exploration Command Centers ashore include the “Inner Space Center” at the University of Rhode Island; the Joint Hydrography Center at the University of New Hampshire; NOAA’s Pacific Marine Environmental Lab in Seattle, Washington; NOAA’s Science Center in Silver Spring, Maryland; the National Coastal Data Development Center at the Stennis Space Center in Stennis, Mississippi; and the Cooperative Institute for Ocean Exploration Research and Technology at Harbor Branch Oceanographic Institute in Fort Pierce, Florida.

 The ocean exploration ship was converted from the former Naval surveillance T-AGOS class ship Capable.
 Okeanos Explorer is 224 feet in length with a beam of 43 feet and a draft of 15 feet.
 The ship can embark 46, including crewmembers and those assigned to mission support.